 - You will most likely recover quickly after your ICD implantation.
 After an overnight hospital stay, you can expect to be up and around the next day.

 Patients who might benefit from an ICD include those with:

-- ischemic cardiomyopathy (ICM), documented myocardial infarction, and a measured left ventricular ejection fraction that is less than 35 percent
+- Measured left ventricular ejection fraction of less than 35 percent